codsalah/ETL_US_gov_project/README.md

-Here's the updated README with your changes:

----

 # ETL_US_Gov_Project

 This project involves an ETL (Extract, Transform, Load) pipeline that processes web browsing data.
 The main tasks include merging CSV files, transforming data, and ensuring data quality before analysis.